Safeguarding Policy

 • A risk assessment should be carried out whenever children, young people or vulnerable people undertake activities with Our Media.
 Speak to the Facilities Manager to arrange for a risk assessment to be performed.

-• Children and young people may not carry out paid work for Our Media unless they have an appropriate work permit – our HR team can advise you further.
+• Children and young people may not carry out paid work for Our Media unless they have an appropriate work permit – our People Team can advise you further.

 • Managers offering work experience placements must do so in compliance with Our Media’s work experience policy.
-Please refer any questions to the HR team.
+Please refer any questions to the People Team.

 They will: